-Much easier to absorb the information, don’t you think?
-However, to make it as easy as possible for your reader there are a few other things to consider when you use a displayed list.
+It’s much easier to absorb the information when it’s presented this way, don’t you think?
+However, to make it as easy as possible for your reader there are six other things to consider when you use a displayed list.

-In my example, the line before the list is a fragment of an entire sentence that includes the list.
+In my previous example, the line before the list is a fragment of an entire sentence that includes the items in the list.
 Try to make your introductory text as complete as possible to avoid needless repetition at the beginning of each point.
 Look at this hockey club’s message to see how repetitive a list can be.